tnat1031/viz_project/website/README.txt

 The line graph view was adapted from the following example:

 Bostock, M. (April 10, 2013). mbostocks block #3883245; Line Chart.
-In D3 Galleryhttp://bl.ocks.org/mbostock/3883245

-The line graph view was adapted from the following example:

-Bostock, M. (April 10, 2013). mbostocks block #3883245; Line Chart.
 In D3 Gallery. http://bl.ocks.org/mbostock/3883245

 Sorting the bars in the bar graph view was facilitated by the following example: